hoehermann/purple-gowhatsapp/README.md

   Selects when to send receipts "double blue tick" notifications:

     * `immediately`: immediately upon message receival
-    * `on-interact`: as the user interacts with the conversation window (currently buggy)
+    * `on-interact`: as the user interacts with the conversation window (only usable with Pidgin)
     * `on-answer`: as soon as the user sends an answer (default)
     * `never`: never